It’s a feature of mass production that most cars are built for average-sized drivers.

 Shorter drivers can sometimes find that finding the right car is a challenge, but there are some tips that might help.

-It’s also perfect for around town, with a nippy 1.0-litre engine that can produce either 60PS or 75PS, while there’s also some useful safety equipment on board.
+It’s also perfect for driving around town, with a nippy 1.0-litre engine that can produce either 60hp or 75hp, while there’s also some useful safety equipment on board.

 The sports car: Mazda MX-5

 The Mazda MX-5 is a fabulous little sports car and an ideal sporty runabout.
-Older used versions might not have adjustability of the steering for reach, but it’s still easy to get close to it by moving the seat forward.
+Older, used versions might not have the adjustability of the steering for reach, but it’s still easy to get close to it by moving the seat forward.

-The real selling point of an MX-5, though, is the way it drives.
-It is such tremendous fun that you’ll start looking for cross-country routes on longer trips, because of how involving it is to drive.
+The real selling point of a Mazda MX-5, however, is the way it drives.
+It's such tremendous fun that you’ll start looking for cross-country routes on longer trips.

 The family car: Kia Ceed